liberland/Constitution/Constitution.md

 1. To fulfill the purpose of the Government in a regulated and orderly manner, the Legislative shall establish Laws, binding rules that inform human action and guide the people to act in accordance with the Non-Aggression Principle.&#x20;
 2. Laws shall be second in power only to this Constitution, capable of binding all branches of the Government, Liberland as a whole, and any Persons within Liberland's jurisdiction.
-3. Where there is a conflict between a Law and a provision in this Constitution, the constitutional provision shall prevail.&#x20;
+3. Where there is a conflict between a Law and a provision in this Constitution, the constitutional provision shall prevail.

 ### Article 20: Governance

-The Executive shall consist of experts managing the day-to-day affairs of Liberland governance.
-It shall apply Laws and other Regulations and any other measures necessary to fulfill the purpose of Liberland.
+The Executive shall be composed of skilled professionals responsible for the management and administration of the day-to-day affairs of Liberland governance.
+In executing their duties, the Executive shall apply Laws and other Regulations in accordance with the provisions of this Constitution and adhere to the Non-Aggression Principle in order to fulfill the objectives of Liberland.

 ### Article 21: Regulating